rdfostrich/article-jws2018-ostrich/content/conclusions.md

 Our approach succeeds in reducing the cost for publishing RDF archives on the Web.
 This lowers the barrier towards intelligent clients in the [Semantic Web](cite:cites semanticweb) that require with *evolving* data, with the goal of time-sensitive querying over the ever-evolving Web of data.

+<span class="comment" data-author="RV">I'm missing the connection with the hypotheses, especially with all the rejects.
+For which cases is this good?
+How to consider whether or not to use this?</span>

+<span class="comment" data-author="RV">Future work should be added somewhere, as you do have a plan.</span>